 The business with -2% net MRR churn continues to thrive because it doesn't rely on new acquisition to grow.
 New customers merely accelerate the existing growth curve.
 All of the mechanics of growth are built in.

-How a Net Negative Churn Business Works
+How to Achieve Net Negative Churn

 Companies with net negative churn typically drive expansion revenue through one of two main methods:

 Upselling is about selling a customer a more powerful, more expensive version of the product they have.

 With a help desk like Help Scout, the more team members you can key into your support pipeline, the faster you can respond to customers and the more teammates you can keep on the same page, thus improving customer success.

 That value-add is borne out by Help Scout's remarkable ability to drive expansion revenue from their per-seat pricing scheme.
 Over the course of 23 billing cycles, the average Help Scout user grows to be paying 143% of the average revenue per customer: